-Physician turned motion-control artist Bruce Shapiro has designed an elaborate sand drawing machine that uses magnets to create really elaborate patterns.
+Physician turned motion-control artist Bruce Shapiro has designed a sand drawing machine that uses magnets to create really elaborate patterns.
 The Sisyphus Machine took 25 years to perfect and has been installed in locations around the world.
 Check out more images and time-lapse video below!

 This is INSANE.
 I didn’t realise this was what the sun actually looked like!
 The footage is a series of time lapse sequences of the sun’s atmosphere as seen by the Solar Dynamics Observatory spacecraft between 2011 and 2015.
 Watch the eye-opening video below.